cs3216/cs3216.github.io/coursework/project/index.md

 ## Final Project Presentation

 On **{{ site.data.assignments.project.in_class_progress_report | date: "%A, %-d %B %Y" }}**, each team will make a presentation to the rest of the class on your project.
 This session will be another round of peer-appraisal by your peers.
-Your goal is to convinced your fellow coursemates that you project is really cool and you have done a lot of work and great work.
+Your goal is to convince your fellow coursemates that your project is really cool, and that you have done a lot of work and great work.
 Think of it as round 2 of your innovation seminar, but you are selling your own dog food.

 ## Preliminary Security Scanning

 At this juncture ({{ site.data.assignments.project.in_class_progress_report | date: "%A, %-d %B %Y" }}), you should have a preliminary website for your app up and running, even if it is not fully functional.
-You are expected to provide us with URL and the tutors will be using security tools to scan your site.
-You will be provided with a security report and you are expected to address the cited issues for your final project.
+You are expected to provide us with a URL, and the tutors will be using security tools to scan your site.
+You will be provided with a security report, and you are expected to address the cited issues for your final project.
 Clearly, if your project is very incomplete, very little will be found, but you then risk more bad things being found after your final project is submitted.
 We will be doing another round of security scanning after your final project is submitted.

 ## SoC STePs

-On the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on **{{ site.data.assignments.project.poster_session | date: "%A, %-d %B %Y" }} {% if site.data.assignments.project.is_poster_session_date_tentative %}(TBC){% endif %}** from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).
+In the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on **{{ site.data.assignments.project.poster_session | date: "%A, %-d %B %Y" }} {% if site.data.assignments.project.is_poster_session_date_tentative %}(TBC){% endif %}** from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).

 Each team is to prepare an A1-sized poster.
 The judges and other members of the SoC and NUS will turn up for the "show and tell".
 You should treat this session as a trade show to sell your projects as you will get a large percentage of your grading from "other people" - NUS staff, students, alumni, guests - who turn up at your booth.
-So your final grade depends very much on your show and tell in this session.
+So your final grade depends very much on your show-and-tell in this session.
 Be creative.
 Collaterals are encouraged but note that these will be on your own expenses.

 Again, you can choose how you want to present your work.
 You can bring along other materials in addition to the posters, such as your iPads or set up your laptops to do a demo also.
 We'll leave it up to you!

 ### Final Project Video

-Traditionally, every team is required to make a 1-minute video to be submitted to the STePS organizing committee.
-Here's a playlist of past year's videos.
+Traditionally, every team is required to make a 1-minute video to be submitted to the STePS organising committee.
+Here's a playlist of past years' videos.

 <iframe width="100%" height="416" src="https://www.youtube.com/embed/videoseries?list=PLLYjqEF13ESyh-Rpm_-XtJzOqm5MeEnrj" frameborder="0" allowfullscreen></iframe>

 ### Marketing Efforts

-As part of the user acquisition process, many teams set up their own Facebook page to publicize about their products and gain initial traction before the actual STePS event.
+As part of the user acquisition process, many teams set up their own Facebook page to publicise their products and gain initial traction before the actual STePS event.
 Here's what the top three teams of AY2015/16 did:

 - **Letterbox** went around the school on a hoverboard and handed out flyers.
-They also managed to launch their apps to the iOS App Store and Google Play Store before the event (seriously impressive feat).
+They also managed to launch their apps to the iOS App Store and Google Play Store before the event (a seriously impressive feat).
-- **Griddit** created an anonymous chatroom for NUSWhispers and organized an [AMA with Prof Ben Leong](http://blog.griddit.io/post/133470245990/professor-ben-leongs-ask-me-anything) which saw over 400 participants.
+- **Griddit** created an anonymous chatroom for NUSWhispers and organised an [AMA with Prof Ben Leong](http://blog.griddit.io/post/133470245990/professor-ben-leongs-ask-me-anything), which saw over 400 participants.
 - **Paperbaton** launched a [blog with helpful tips](https://paperbaton.com/blog/) and also a complementing product, [NUSExam](https://paperbaton.com/blog/introducing-nusexam/), a Past-Year Question Paper Downloader for NUS Students.

-These three teams also created Facebook pages to continually engage users.
+These three teams also created Facebook pages to engage users continually.
 Have a look at the Facebook pages of [Letterbox](https://www.facebook.com/getletterbox), [Griddit](https://www.facebook.com/griddit) and [Paperbaton](https://www.facebook.com/paperbaton) to get a sense of what sort of pre-STePS publicity can be done.

 ![Paperbaton Team](/img/class-photos/paperbaton.jpg)